Top 10 Best-Selling Aromatic Tobaccos

 1. Lane Limited: 1-Q

-For another year, Lane Limited's 1-Q reigns supreme as our top-selling Aromatic.
-This popular classic features a Golden Cavendish blend with a hint of fire-cured tobacco, affording a flavorful aroma and an old-school, iconic taste that transports you back to the golden days of pipe smoking as your elders enjoyed many moons ago.
+Year after year, our top best-selling Aromatic has been Lane's 1-Q, and this year is no different.
+1-Q reigns supreme with a Golden Cavendish blend and a hint of fire-cured tobacco, affording a flavorful aroma and an old-school, iconic taste that transports you back to the golden days of pipe smoking.

 Available in: Bulk